31 patents in this list

 Wind turbine blade design with a metal strip at the tip to suppress erosion and maintain aerodynamic performance.
 The metal strip covers the leading edge at the blade tip to prevent erosion from rain and debris.
 This reduces erosion compared to coatings or tapes that can degrade and fall off.
 The strip overlaps the blade tip and connects to the internal receptor.
 It also electrically connects to lightning conductors along the blade to protect the hub.

-16. Aerodynamic Sealing Member for Jointed Wind Turbine Blades to Reduce Noise and Drag
+16. Sealing Member for Gap Between Overlapping Outer Shells of Jointed Wind Turbine Blades Allowing Relative Movement

 General Electric Company, 2020